 It's an offence to abandon a vehicle anywhere on the highway (roads and pavements) or public land.
+There are different ways to make a report.

-Abandoned vehicle on the highway
+Report an abandoned vehicle on the highway

 If you suspect a vehicle has been abandoned on the highway, please report it to the police.

-Untaxed vehicle on the highway
+Report an untaxed vehicle on the highway

-Abandoned vehicle on public land
+Report an abandoned vehicle on public land

 What happens next?